bradford-hamilton/Ruby-On-Quails/guides/source/configuring.md

 Change the username and password in the `development` section as appropriate.

-### Creating Rails Environments
+### Creating Quails Environments

-By default Rails ships with three environments: "development", "test", and "production".
+By default Quails ships with three environments: "development", "test", and "production".
 While these are sufficient for most use cases, there are circumstances when you want more environments.

 Imagine you have a server which mirrors the production environment but is only used for testing.
 Such a server is commonly called a "staging server".
 To define an environment called "staging" for this server, just create a file called `config/environments/staging.rb`.
 Please use the contents of any existing file in `config/environments` as a starting point and make the necessary changes from there.

-That environment is no different than the default ones, start a server with `rails server -e staging`, a console with `rails console staging`, `Rails.env.staging?` works, etc.
+That environment is no different than the default ones, start a server with `quails server -e staging`, a console with `quails console staging`, `Quails.env.staging?` works, etc.

 ### Deploy to a subdirectory (relative url root)

-By default Rails expects that your application is running at the root (eg. `/`).
+By default Quails expects that your application is running at the root (eg. `/`).
 This section explains how to run your application inside a directory.

 Let's assume we want to deploy our application to "/app1".
-Rails needs to know this directory to generate the appropriate routes:
+Quails needs to know this directory to generate the appropriate routes:

 ```ruby